 But it doesn't have to be this way!
 There is hope!
 We will help you find your way out of the darkness and into the light.

 If you are single, you deserve better than being stuck in a cycle of narcissistic abuse or neglect.
 You deserve love and kindness!
 Don't let another day go by where someone else controls your happiness or self-worth.
 Take control today with this course and start living life on your terms again!
-Save yourself from heartache and take back control over your life with this course now!
+Save yourself from heartache and take back control of your life with this course!

 It doesn't have to be like this forever - we want to show you how it could be different for you now.
 All it takes is one step at a time...and we'll walk with you every step of the way on your journey to the loving relationship you deserve.